Robert Crippen: Manned Orbiting Laboratory

 The Manned Orbiting Laboratory (MOL) program was a follow-on to the X-20 Dyna-Soar program.
 A joint program between the United States Air Force and the National Reconnaissance Office (NRO), the MOL program would send humans into space.

 Publicly, the MOL program was designed to determine the usefulness of man in space.
 Crews would be in orbit for about a month and they would be able to freely move about the laboratory.
 The secret and primary mission was to perform reconnaissance missions on Soviet Union and China.
 The pilots were not told of this true mission, though they were later informed.

 When Crippen was selected for astronaut training in October 1966, he had to choose between the military and NASA, deciding to stay in the military to work on the MOL program.
 He felt that he would get lost at NASA due to the number of astronauts already in programs at the agency.
 There was an uncrewed flight on November 3, 1966.
 There were no crewed flights.
-After the MOL program was canceled, Crippen transferred to NASA to continue his career.

-The program was canceled in June 1969.
-This was due to differing priorities within the military and space programs.
-The government decided to de-emphasize military involvement in the space program.
+The MOL program was canceled in June 1969, after which Crippen transferred to NASA to continue his career.
+The cancellation was due to differing priorities within the military and space programs, with the government deciding to de-emphasize military involvement in the space program.
 However, developments like the space suit, waste management, and the high resolution camera were later used in various space programs going forward.